aurelia/framework/doc/article/en-US/bundling-webpack.md

 - `aurelia` - contains all of the aurelia's modules
 - `app` - contains files from within the `src` folder and their dependencies

-However, you are free to define as many entry bundles as we want, by listing adding the packages as entry points of `webpack.config.js`:
+However, you are free to define as many entry bundles as we want, by listing the packages as entry points of `webpack.config.js`:

 ```js
 const baseConfig = {